 That’s why we designed Submittable to organize and manage all of your communications—and collaborative work like reviews—in one, centralized place that your whole team can access.

-So even teams with remote members can spend more time on important tasks and less time on chasing down important emails and documents.
+So even teams with remote members can spend more time on important tasks and less time on chasing down emails and documents.

 A fair and efficient review process

 Clearly define your evaluation criteria to help make your reviews both effective and equitable.
-Using a rubric or other rating scale can keep review scoring consistent, minimize bias, and help in case of dispute.
+Using a rubric or other rating scale can keep review scoring consistent, minimize bias, and help in case of a dispute.

-Consider how you’ll share workload among reviewers and whether you’ll review in stages or rounds.
+Consider how you’ll share the workload among reviewers and whether you’ll review in stages or rounds.
 Whenever possible, hide sensitive applicant information from reviewers to promote impartiality and focus their assessment process.